Level of Study

-- capable of explaining basic elements of research ethics
+- is capable of explaining basic elements of research ethics

-- capable of describing and evaluating the most important epidemiological research methods
+- is capable of describing and evaluating the most important epidemiological research methods

-- capable of describing and evaluating the most important methods for dietary intake and nutritional status
+- is capable of describing and evaluating the most important methods for dietary intake and nutritional status

-- capable of conducting elementary statistical analyses of dietary intake data
+- is capable of conducting elementary statistical analyses of dietary intake data

-- capable of measuring nutritional status using anthropometry
+- is capable of measuring nutritional status using anthropometry

-- the ability to write a scientific report
+- has the ability to write a scientific report

-- the ability to read and evaluate scientific literature independently
+- has the ability to read and evaluate scientific literature independently